 Sec.
 6. Proposals for amendments to the articles of association that are to be dealt with must be received by the chairman within 14 workdays before an ordinary general meeting.
 There can not be resolved / decided topics dealt with under nr.
 10 on the agenda.

 Sec.
-7. The general assembly makes its decisions by simple majority of votes.
-This is done by raise of hands or in writing.
+7. The general assembly makes its decisions by a simple majority of votes.
+This is done by raising hands or in writing.

 - 6 Extraordinary General Assembly

 Sec.
 1. Extraordinary general assembly shall be held in accordance with the decision of the Board of Directors or at the written motivated request of at least one-third of the participants.
 At an extraordinary general assembly only the topics that gave rise to the call can be dealt with; however, the Board of Directors is entitled to list more topics on the agenda if it deems it appropriate.

 Sec.
 2. The notice period for an extraordinary general assembly is 2 weeks.

 Sec.
 3. No proxy may be voted.
 A letter can be sent by email to the Board.
 The email must reach the Board no later than one week before the Extraordinary General Assembly.

 Sec.
 1. The daily management of the organization is carried out by the Board.